Class 1 2022 - 2023

 Children take part in daily phonics sessions, and often parents naturally want to know more to help their children.
-Visit the 'Parents Links' section of our website for links to information and games, or just call in for a chat.
+Visit the Phonics page under Curriculum for more information.

-Your child will read 1-1 and within a group session during the school week.
+Your child will read 1-1 twice a week.
 They will discuss different aspects of the book to ensure that they have complete understanding of the vocabulary and the story or information provided.
-Reading books are changed on a Monday and a Thursday.
+Reading books are changed as necessary.
 We encourage children to reread their books to gain familiarity, develop understanding and fluency.

 Your child has information within the back of their reading record to support parents with discussions surrounding the text.
 Your child is also welcome to make comments about the text they have read in their reading journal.
 Ideas to support comments can be found in the front of their reading records.